-One of the unexpected but common challenges most manufacturers are facing currently is supplier data extraction.
+One of the unexpected but common challenges most of the manufacturers are facing currently is supplier data extraction.
 The responses from the suppliers are much slower than expected and most of the time the response received can be equated to "data is not available".
+History of contracts, previous communications significantly affected the outcomes.
+Suppliers who are competitors of the OEMs or suppliers with confidential technical information refuse to share the documents.
+The big question is - when do you stop requesting data or documents and start taking your own actions?

-Figure 3 - Manufacturer and supplier coordination
+Figure 3 - Manufacturer and Supplier coordination